vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 ### What happens if the latency to my KMS is greater than that?

 Support guidance is a combination of what Broadcom has tested and reasonable guidance on what will work.
-It does not mean it won't work, but there are limits to how well we can support you if you encounter problems.
+Exceeding the tested guidance does not mean the configuration will fail, but support options narrow if you encounter problems.
 We encourage organizations to step methodically into enabling encryption, testing along the way to build confidence in the solution:

 - Are there persistent, or intermittent, KMS health check alarms?
 - Can you successfully encrypt a VM by adding a vTPM?